Your Eviction Solution

 A landlord can evict a tenant to move into the property if they meet certain requirements.
 This is called an owner move-in (OMI) eviction.

-Ellias Act, Demolition, Remodel
+Ellis Act, Demolition, Remodel

-An "Ellis Act eviction" refers to a legal process in California where a landlord can evict tenants to remove a property from the rental market entirely, often with the intention of demolishing the building or converting it to condos
+An "Ellis Act eviction" refers to a legal process in California where a landlord can evict tenants to remove a property from the rental market entirely, often with the intention of demolishing the building or converting it to condos.

 One Simple Price, No Hidden Fees

-• Proof of service
+• Proof Of Service

 F.A.Q.